 The HGB (Handelsgesetzbuch, German Commercial Code) creates audit obligations that go beyond anything in the ISAs.
 These are the areas where an ISA-only approach will miss something.

+Beyond the financial statements, the German audit scope itself is broader than what the ISAs contemplate.
 Under §317(1) HGB, the audit covers both the annual financial statements (Jahresabschluss) and the management report (Lagebericht).
-The Lagebericht is a separate document from the notes (Anhang) and contains forward-looking information, risk reporting, and analysis of the company's position.
-IDW PS 350 n.F. covers the specific audit procedures.
+The Lagebericht is a separate document from the notes (Anhang) and contains forward-looking information, risk reporting, and analysis of the company’s position.
+IDW PS 350 n.F. covers the specific audit procedures for the Lagebericht.
 Under the ISAs, the management report equivalent would typically receive limited consistency checking, not a full audit examination.

 §264(2) HGB requires the financial statements to give a true and fair view (ein den tatsächlichen Verhältnissen entsprechendes Bild).
 But unlike IFRS, German GAAP (HGB) still contains significant tax-driven accounting options that can distort the true and fair view.
 The auditor must assess whether the financial statements achieve the §264(2) objective despite any tax-driven distortions.
-This tension between tax accounting and true and fair view is a recurring judgment call in German audits.
+This tension between tax accounting and true and fair view is a recurring judgment call in German audits that doesn’t exist in the same form under IFRS or Dutch GAAP.

 IDW AuS LCE: the less complex entities framework

-In a move that preceded the IAASB's own LCE project, the IDW issued its own set of auditing standards for less complex entities: the IDW AuS LCE.
+In a move that preceded the IAASB’s own LCE project, the IDW issued its own set of auditing standards for less complex entities: the IDW AuS LCE (Auditing Standards for Less Complex Entities).
 These became applicable for audits of financial statements for periods beginning on or after 15 December 2021.

 The IDW AuS LCE is a standalone framework.
 Auditors using it do not need to reference back to the full IDW PS standards or the ISAs.
 The framework consists of nine standards covering the complete audit process for LCEs, from engagement acceptance through reporting.

-LCE audits cannot be performed under this framework for public interest entities, listed entities, or entities with complex IT systems related to financial reporting.
+LCE audits cannot be performed under this framework for public interest entities (as defined in EU legislation), listed entities, or entities with complex IT systems related to financial reporting.
 For a mid-tier German firm whose client base consists primarily of GmbHs and GmbH & Co.
 KGs with turnover under €50M, the LCE framework is directly relevant.

 Worked example: mapping an ISA-based file to IDW PS requirements

 Under §317(1) HGB, the audit covers both the Jahresabschluss and the Lagebericht.
 The ISA-based file had no separate audit procedures for the management report beyond consistency checks.
-Under IDW PS 350 n.F., the engagement team must perform procedures to assess whether the Lagebericht is consistent with the financial statements, complies with legal requirements, and does not give a misleading impression of the company's position.
+Under IDW PS 350 n.F., the engagement team must perform procedures to assess whether the Lagebericht is consistent with the financial statements and complies with legal requirements.
+They must also assess whether it gives a misleading impression of the company’s position.

 The ISA file sets overall materiality, performance materiality, and a trivial threshold.
 The German file uses the same concepts but with different terminology.
-Under IDW PS 250 n.F., overall materiality is Wesentlichkeit für den Abschluss als Ganzes.
+Under IDW PS 250 n.F. (which corresponds to ISA [DE] 320), overall materiality is Wesentlichkeit für den Abschluss als Ganzes.
 Performance materiality is Toleranzwesentlichkeit.
-The trivial threshold is the Grenze unterhalb derer Beträge als zweifelsfrei unbeachtlich eingeschätzt werden.
+The trivial threshold is the Grenze unterhalb derer Beträge als zweifelsfrei unbeachtlich eingeschätzt werden (the threshold below which amounts are assessed as clearly negligible).
+IDW PS 250 n.F.
+Tz.
+34 requires documentation of both the amounts set and the factors considered.

-Under §321 HGB, the auditor must prepare a Prüfungsbericht for the supervisory board.
+This is the largest difference.
+Under ISA 700 , the auditor issues a Bestätigungsvermerk (auditor’s report).
+Under §321 HGB, the auditor must also prepare a Prüfungsbericht for the supervisory board.
 IDW PS 450 n.F. governs its content.
-For Krüger Metallbau GmbH, this will cover: the scope of the audit, accounting policies applied, significant findings on individual balance sheet and P&L items, the internal control system, and the overall assessment.
+The Prüfungsbericht for Krüger Metallbau GmbH will cover: the scope of the audit, accounting policies applied, significant findings on individual balance sheet and P&L items, the internal control system, and the overall assessment.
 For a €28M GmbH, this will run approximately 40-60 pages.

 Krüger Metallbau has 95 employees, straightforward operations, standard HGB accounting, and no complex IT.
 It is not listed and not a public interest entity.
 The engagement team could consider applying the IDW AuS LCE framework to reduce documentation burden.
-However, the firm should verify that the entity's IT systems and related-party structures meet the LCE criteria before committing.
+However, the firm should verify that the entity’s IT systems and related-party structures meet the LCE criteria before committing to this approach.

 Practical checklist for firms working across ISA and IDW PS